benjipeng/blog-ml/content/_index.md

 ---
-title: "Welcome to Blowfish! :tada:"
+title: "Welcome to RenoCrypt! :tada:"
-description: "This is a demo of the Blowfish theme for Hugo."
+description: "AppCubic and RenoCrypt"
 ---

 <div class="px-4 py-2 font-bold rounded-md bg-primary-100 dark:bg-primary-900">Mixing the mystique of alchemy with the science of algorithms.
 Highlighting the enigmatic nature of mathematical matrices used in machine learning.</div>